-Working with a remote team has its challenges, but if you approach it the correct way the payoff far outweighs the effort you need to put in to make a long distance collaboration work.
+Working with a remote team has its challenges, but if you approach it correctly the payoff outweighs the effort put forth to make the long distance collaboration work.

-It is also important to decide on the frequency of deliveries and to make sure they match up with the strategy of the client company.
-However, this is more of an overall framework, we also need to define how our developers will work on an operational level.
+Next, it is important to decide on the frequency of deliveries and ensure they coincide with the clients’ company strategy.
+However, this is more of an overall framework.

+Additionally, we need to define how our developers will work on an operational level.
 Pentalog suggests using Agile methodologies for both the remote team and the client’s team.
-If any particular client is not well versed in Agile methodologies then the Project Director and the Scrum Master on the team will help them learn how to be more Agile.
+If the client is not well versed in Agile methodologies then the team Project Director and Scrum Master will help them learn how to be more Agile.

-I have team members than can work in English, German, French, and other languages.
-Otherwise, we will use an intermediary language which usually turns out to be English, as everyone from Pentalog can speak English and most companies who are looking to work with a remote team are also able to speak English.
+All Pentalog employees here speak English and most companies who are looking to work with a remote team do, too.
 Language barriers are no longer much of a problem when it comes to remote cooperation as business becomes increasingly globalized.